Today's Articles

 The United States v.
 Schooner Amistad is Decided.

 *On this date, 1841, United States v.
 Schooner Amistad, 40 U.S. (15 Pet.)
 518 (1841), was decided.
 This was a United States Supreme Court case resulting from the rebellion of Africans on board the Spanish schooner La Amistad in 1839.
-It was an unusual freedom suit that involved international issues and parties, as well as United States law.
+It was an unusual freedom suit that involved international issues, parties, and United States law.
 The case was the most important court case involving slavery before being eclipsed by that of Dred Scott in 1857.

-The widely publicized court cases in the United States federal district court and eventually the U.S. Supreme Court in Washington, D.C., in 1841, which addressed international issues, helped the abolitionist anti-slavery movement.
+The widely publicized court cases in the United States federal district court and eventually the U.S. Supreme Court in Washington, D.C., in 1841 addressed international issues and helped the abolitionist anti-slavery movement.
 Supporters arranged for temporary housing of the Africans in Farmington, Connecticut, as well as funds for travel.
-In 1842 the thirty-five who wanted to return to Africa, together with American Christian missionaries, were transported by ship to Sierra Leone.
+In 1842, the thirty-five who wanted to return to Africa and American Christian missionaries were transported by ship to Sierra Leone.

 New Poem Each Day